Skip to main content

 Run the bootstrap script

 FyberPay generates a RouterOS provisioning script for each device.
 Copy and paste it into the router’s terminal.
-The script handles:
+The script (BOOTSTRAP_VERSION=2, current) is tunnel-first: it brings the SSTP management tunnel up before touching anything else, so a partial bootstrap leaves the router reachable for retry.
+Steps:

 1. SSTP tunnel creation with a dedicated PPP profile (fyberpay-tunnel)